slightlynybbled/weibull/readme.md

 ### Fitting

 A basic example is shown here, but more complete examples may be found within the [examples](examples/) directory.
+Note that the `fail_times` starts as an array of `None`, indicating units that have not failed (right-censored data).
+This will yield a conservative estimate as the currently accumulating run time will not be taken into account.

     import weibull

-    # take real data and supply it for the failure times,
+    # Take real data and supply it for the failure times,
-    # leaving right-censored data as None
+    # leaving right-censored data as None for units that
+    # have not failed yet.
+This will yield a conservative
+    # estimate as the currently accumulating run time
+    # will not be taken into account
     fail_times = [None] * 10
     fail_times[7] = 1034.5
     fail_times[8] = 2550.9